Dr. Barbara Strain and Dr. John F. Skinner

 DEADLINES: Fall: November 30, 2016 Spring: April

 be a declared Theatre or Speech Communication Major.

 have a minimum 2.5 overall GPA with a 3.0 GPA in your major.

-interview with a Speech Communication faculty or staff member
+interview with a Theatre or Speech Communication faculty or staff member

 and have them complete and sign reference form.